MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-auth-support-web-fallback.md

 ms.subservice: ciam
 ms.topic: how-to
 ms.date: 02/13/2024
-ms.custom: developer, devx-track-dotnet
+ms.custom: developer
 #Customer intent: As a dev, devops, I want to learn how to support web fallback.
 ---

 # Tutorial: Support web fallback

 This tutorial demonstrates how `isBrowserRequired()` can happen and how it can be resolved.
-The utility method `isBrowserRequired()` supports fallback mechanism for various scenarios where native authentication is not sufficient to complete the flow in functional and safe manner.
+The utility method `isBrowserRequired()` supports fallback mechanism for various scenarios where native authentication isn't sufficient to complete the flow in functional and safe manner.

 In this tutorial, you learn how to: